BlueJeansAndRain/NeedJS/README.md

     npm install needy

+FYI: Running the NPM test script will start a web server on localhost:8080.
+If you visit that address in your browser, you'll see an example of Needy running in the browser.

+    npm test

-It can also be installed as a command line application.
+It can also be installed globally as a command line application.

     npm install -g needy